JuliaGPU/buildkite/README.md

 organization.

 This README documents how to use the JuliaGPU Buildkite CI.
-For details on the available agents, or how to add one, see the [agents README](agents/README.md).
+For details on the available agents, or how to add one, see the [agents README](agents/README.md). **Note that this Buildkite set-up is fairly new, and the set-up may still change.
+Keep an eye on this README if anything breaks.**

 ## Adding a repository